32nd European Heritage Days at UM

 • Vibrations in the gardens of the world

-Shimmy Shimmy Belly is a 1% Net-Art work, a virtual garden that changes in real time according to weather data collected around the world.
-A digital art expert will explain the interactive aspects of this work created by the Qubo Gas collective, and situate it in the context of contemporary digital creation.
+Shimmy Shimmy Belly is a 1% Net-Art work, a virtual garden that changes in real time based on weather data collected from around the world.
+A digital art expert will explain the interactive aspects of this work created by the Qubo Gas collective and place it in the context of contemporary digital creation.

-Together with the departments and laboratories of the University of Montpellier, the Béziers IUT has patiently gathered together computer data storage media and some mysterious scientific objects.
+With the help of the University of Montpellier's departments and laboratories, the Béziers University Institute of Technology has patiently assembled a collection of computer data storage media and a few mysterious scientific objects.
 An exhibition on computer memory.

-Béziers IUT is located on the Place 14 Juillet.
-It was once the Champ de Mars.
-This multimedia exhibition offers a pictorial history of the site: the construction of the IUT in timelapse on screen.
+The Béziers University Institute of Technology (IUT) is located on Place 14 Juillet.
+It was once known as the Champ de Mars.
+This multimedia exhibition presents a history of the site in images: a time-lapse video of the construction of the IUT on screen.
 When the applied art of 3D virtual worlds meets research...

 Sète Marine Station

-• Marine life, a heritage to be preserved in the 21st century and enhanced for cultural and economic development.
+• Marine life, a heritage to be preserved in the 21st century and promoted for cultural and economic development.

-The exhibition invites visitors to discover why, seven centuries apart, the abbots of Clairvaux and Gabriel Prunelle, librarian of Montpellier's Faculty of Medicine in the early 19th century, chose to honor the same precious documents for their community.
+An exhibition that invites visitors to discover why, seven centuries apart, the abbots of Clairvaux and Gabriel Prunelle, librarian at the Faculty of Medicine in Montpellier in the early 19th century, chose to honor the same documents that were precious to their communities.

-A selection of these manuscripts is presented, demonstrating both the variety of subjects dealt with and the monks' ambition to bring together all kinds of knowledge.
+She presents a selection of these manuscripts that demonstrates both the variety of subjects covered and the monks' ambition to gather all knowledge.

 www.biu-montpellier.fr